Do-It-Yourself: Installing a Thru-Hull Transducer

 - Grommet(s) for cable chafe protection at bulkheads (some installations)

 - Cable ties

-Additional tools for installation in a cored fiberglass hull:
+Drill bits, hole saws and materials for installation of common Airmar transducers in a cored fiberglass hull:

 - Cylinder, wax, tape, and casting epoxy